HMS Kangaroo (1795): Career

+Raid on Oropesa

 One week later, on 8 June, they attacked and blew up the tower of Almanara.
 The tower was armed with only two 4-pounder guns, but refused to surrender.
 Cochrane and two men were lightly wounded during the demolition.
 Cochrane reported that they also brought off a Spanish privateer of seven guns.

 The next morning Speedy found the convoy sheltering under the guns of a battery at Oropeso.
 The battery consisted of a large, square tower armed with some 12 guns.
 The escorts consisted of a xebec of 20 guns, and three gunboats.
 Cochrane anchored offshore and wanted to wait until night to send in a cutting out party.
 However, Kangaroo arrived and Pulling, as the senior commander, decided to wait until the next morning.

 On the morning of the 9th, the two British vessels anchored within gunshot and by mid-afternoon had sunk the xebec and two gunboats.
 A felucca of 12 guns and two more gunboats joined the defenders.

 By 6:30pm the fire from the Spanish defenders slackened and Kangaroo came in close to the tower, silencing its fire by 7pm.
 At the same time, Speedy engaged the felucca and the surviving gunboats, which then fled.
 The British continued to undergo small arms fire from the shore until midnight, at which time the boats from the two brigs went in and brought out three Spanish brigs carrying wine, rice, and bread.
 Cochrane then went in with the boats for a second try, but the British found that all their quarry were either sunk or driven ashore.
 The next day Kangaroo and Speedy sailed for Menorca with their prizes; Pulling stated that they had expended all their ammunition, otherwise they would have reduced the tower as well.
 This was not an idle boast as Pulling wrote his report while anchored some 250 yards from the shore and 500 from the town.
 Speedy had expended some 1400 shot and had less than a broadside left.
 In the action Kangaroo lost a midshipman killed, and five seamen severely, and two lieutenants and three seamen slightly wounded; Speedy had no casualties.

 Cochrane also recounted that several of the cannon aboard Kangaroo were fitted on the non-recoil principle.
 During the action several of these burst their breechings, i.e., came loose.
 One endangered Kangaroo by bounding down the hatchway into the hold.

 On 29 September, Kangaroo captured the Greek polacre Madona d'Idra.